izuzanak/uclang/README.md

 ## Motivation

-C/C++ are excellent programming languages, but they are quite heavy-footed when it comes to rapid development or prototyping.
+C/C++ are excellent programming languages, but they are quite heavy-footed when it comes to scripting, rapid development or code prototyping.

 As programmer who started programming in Pascal programming language I was surprised by simplicity of C. If you keep in mind few basic concepts (data